News

 August 2025

-In August 2025, a high-temperature ORC system was successfully delivered to the SENJA power plant in Norway, which will provide local district heating and electricity in the future.
+In August 2025, a high-temperature ORC system was delivered to the SENJA power plant in Norway, which will provide local district heating and electricity in the future.
 The plant uses part of the waste heat from the incineration of municipal and commercial waste, which is transferred via a hot water circuit at 190 °C to the ORC system.
-With an electrical output of around 900 kWel, the system converts part of this energy into climate-friendly electricity.
-With its successful delivery and integration, INTEC GMK is making an important contribution to a sustainable and resource-efficient energy supply in the region.

 30th anniversary of INTEC Engineering GmbH